 Clever design + super hygienic + great value = one of the best pails out there.

 Pros: Value; Hands-free (foot-pedal operation); Three sizes and three colors; Bag changes are a non-event thanks to the design which features a seemingly endless garbage bag that you just cut to size with the cutter that’s inside the bin; Holds about 50 newborn diapers; Includes an optional lock to ward off curious toddlers

-Cons: Works with custom Dekor refill bags – but they’re inexpensive, and, for what it’s worth, we’ve heard of some moms using their own garbage bags without much trouble
+Cons: Works with custom Dekor refill bags, but those are expensive, and, for what it’s worth, we’ve heard of some moms using their own garbage bags without much trouble

 Munchkin paired up with Arm & Hammer on a pail that uses lavender-scented baking soda to help combat odors.
-Not sure the lavender smell really comes through, but who cares because this thing traps the smell just fine – probably thanks to its self-sealing mechanism which actually twists the bag shut as the lid closes.
+Not sure the lavender smell really comes through, but who cares because this thing traps the odors just fine, probably thanks to its self-sealing mechanism which twists the bag shut as the lid closes.
 Also, Munchkin plants a tree for every diaper pail purchased.

 Cons: Uses custom refill bags and (optional) baking soda cartridges; Bag change process takes some getting used to; Opening is small